mgiulini/github_workshop/README.md

 ## Exercise 0.
 Setting up personal access tokens

-When using Github on the command line, it is necessary to authenticate yourself.
+When using Github on the command line (as we will do throughout the tutorial), it is necessary to authenticate yourself.
 This is done by providing your personal access token instead of the password.
-This is a more secure way to authenticate yourself than a password.
+This is a more secure way to authenticate yourself.

 To create a personal access token:
 - go to your github account